Go to Reviews.org AU Edition

 However, there are some differences in how Viasat and HughesNet approach their data caps.

 How do Viasat data caps work?

-Viasat’s Unlimited plans technically don’t come with a set amount of monthly data, but instead, you get a data “soft cap” to work with.
-If you haven’t exceeded your data soft cap, you’ll continue to cruise along those digital highways at 25 to 100 Mbps, depending on which plan you have.
+Viasat’s Discovery Unlimited plans technically don’t come with a set amount of monthly data, but instead, you get a data “soft cap” to work with.
+If you haven’t exceeded your data soft cap, you’ll continue to cruise along those digital highways at 35 to 150 Mbps, depending on which plan you have.

 Once you exceed that data soft cap, Viasat says it might slow your speeds down to 1 to 5 Mbps during times when there’s a lot of internet traffic.
-So, if you’re lucky, you’ll be able to keep streaming Once Upon a Time at 25 to 100 Mbps.
+So, if you’re lucky, you’ll be able to keep streaming Succession at 35 to 150 Mbps.